pawan-dongol/outside-tasks/README.md

 	** Event Slider
 		* Normal slider with title and image
 		* You can use any slider plugin (slick or any other )

+#command need to remember
+* npm init for set package.json
+* npm install --save-dev --save-exact @wordpress/scripts for gutenberg block js
+* npm run build (for npm watch in each changes in js)